Unleashing the Potential of Mamba: Boosting a LiDAR 3D Sparse Detector by Using Cross-Model Knowledge Distillation: Experiment

-When teachers distill student models, the first step involves addressing feature alignment issues through spatial relationships using the adapter.
-Next, we compare the impact of distilling features, logits, and span-heads on model performance.
+\textbf{Ablation Studies of Knowledge Distillation Methods.} First, we compare the impact of distilling features, logits, and span-heads on model performance, while layers ablation are shown in the video.
 By directly distilling intermediate features from Transformer to Mamba, we achieve significant accuracy improvements for large targets (Vel. \& Cly.).
-We argue that the global context correlation, achieved through heterogeneous feature dissimilarity, significantly enhances the model's ability to express large target objects.
-The span-head strategy, which integrates student and teacher sparse features into the teacher's detection head, improves accuracy in Ped. by mapping logits space uniformly cross models for fine-grained implicit supervision.
-In contrast, traditional logits distillation tends to have a detrimental effect on the model due to conflicting ground truth information in sparse voxels.
+We argue that the global context correlation, achieved through distillation, significantly enhances the model's ability to express large target objects.
+The span-head strategy, which integrates student and teacher features into the teacher's detection head, improves accuracy in Ped. by mapping logits space uniformly cross models for fine-grained implicit supervision.
+In contrast, traditional logits distillation tends to have a detrimental effect due to conflicting ground truth information in sparse voxels.
+Experiments with the adapter showed that fusing Span-KD and feature distillation yields the best performance, demonstrating effective transfer of global context to Mamba from both latent and logits spaces.

+\textbf{Encoder Selections.} As illustrated in Table \ref{tab:6}, the Transformer achieves the highest accuracy and outperforms Mamba and Lionformer, and is thus adopted as the teacher model.
+Mamba, with higher efficiency and lower computational cost, is chosen as the student model.
+Among the variants, $Mamba_{M}$ (d\_conv=4, expand=2) achieves a better balance between accuracy and efficiency, matching $Mamba_{L}$ (d\_conv=5, expand=3) while outperforming $Mamba_{S}$(d\_conv=3, expand=1), and is thus selected.

+\textbf{Loss Weight Selections.}.
+We conduct a separate performance analysis of the knowledge distillation loss weights, as demonstrated in Fig. \ref{fig7}.
+The optimal performance is attained when \(\lambda_1\) and \(\lambda_2\) are set to 1, and \(\lambda_3\) is set to 0.5.
+Conversely, setting $\lambda_3 = 1$ significantly limits performance.
+We argue that feature supervision should dominate cross-model distillation, with logits as a supplement.